 Róger Madrigal is Center Director and Senior research fellow at EfD-CA. He received his Ph.D. from the University of Freiburg in Germany.
 His Ph.D. dissertation is titled “Collective action towards the use and management of natural resources in Costa Rica”.
 He is the academic coordinator of the M.Sc Program in Economics, Development and Climate Change at Tropical Agricultural Research and Higher Education Center (CATIE).
 His current research deals with community-based management of water resources in the face of climate change.

-Francisco Alpízar is Senior Researcher and former Director of Research at the Tropical Agricultural Research and Higher Education Center (CATIE) in Costa Rica.
+Francisco Alpízar is is the Chair and Professor of the Environmental and Natural Resource Economics Group at the Department of Social Sciences in Wageningen University and Research.
 He is also a Senior Research Fellow of the Environment for Development Initiative.
 His research explores incentive based approaches to improve private and public management and use of natural resource.

 Leida Mercado is the Leader of the Development, Economy and Environment Research Program at CATIE.
 Previously she leader of the Mesoamerican Agroenvironmental Program (MAP) also at CATIE, her work with MAP was focused on increasing the resilience to climate change at several scales in two Central American territories using the Climate-Smart Territories approach.